emsg-protocol/emsg-daemon/README.md

 EMSG Daemon is a production-ready implementation of the EMSG protocol - a decentralized messaging system that uses DNS for service discovery and Ed25519 cryptographic signatures for authentication.
 Unlike traditional messaging systems that rely on centralized servers, EMSG enables direct server-to-server communication using DNS TXT records for routing.

+**Default Port**: The EMSG protocol uses **port 8765** as its default port, which is specifically chosen for this protocol and not commonly used by other services.

 ### Key Features

 - 🔐 **Ed25519 Cryptographic Authentication** - Secure message signing and verification